Designing the tool I would want to use.

 Three named steps instead of a spinner.
 Each one shows what the product is actually doing, which means by the time the design appears, you already understand why it looks the way it does.

-Quick tagent…!
+Quick tangent…!

 The UX Pilot's Brand

 UX Pilot's marketing palette is bold and intentional.
 Deep indigo, electric purple, lime.
-It has real personality and it works exactly where it's designed to work: in hero sections, campaign assets, the first impression (I really love it and it was so fun to have even a short time experimenting with it).
+It has real personality and it works exactly where it's designed to work: in hero sections, campaign assets, the first impression (I really love it and it was so fun to have even a short time experimenting with it! ).

 But…… it isn't a UI palette.
 The two near-black purples have no mid-range between them, so you can't build surfaces, borders, and disabled states without inventing colors that don't exist in the system.